signaldatascience/R-curriculum/src/week1/day4/r-functional.md

  [1]  2  4  6  8 10 12 14 16 18 20
 ```

 If we anticipate that we won't be using a function often enough to give it a name, we can define it within `sapply()` like we did with `function(x) 2*x`.
-(Recall that a function doesn't need an explicit `return()` statement -- it returns the last expression evaluated by default -- and that I only need curly braces for a multiline function definition.)
+(Recall that a function doesn't need an explicit `return()` statement -- it returns the last expression evaluated by default -- and that it only needs curly braces if the body of the function has multiple expressions.)

 **Exercise.** Write a function using `lapply()` and `class()` to print out the class of each column in the built-in `mtcars` dataset.
 Run `unlist()` at the end so it prints in a more human-readable format. (*Hint:* Remember that data frames are built on top of lists.)